balbinosoares/school-ui/README.md

 # school-ui
-UI Interface of school-cap project
+This is the UI Project of School CAP Project

+## Credits
+This project has been generated with 💙 and [easy-ui5](https://github.com/SAP)